LockeLamora/lockelamora.github.io/_posts/2021-08-09-c64-packet-radio.md

 As mentioned before, the PK232 sends packets as AX.25, and APRS builds onto this, so we can handcraft our packets to appear as native APRS to whoever receives and ingests them.

-These are the relevant examples of PK232 terminal commands for LOCAL (not ISS) broadcast so we can test our transmit ability:
+These are the relevant examples of PK232 terminal commands for LOCAL (not ISS) broadcast so we can test our transmit ability.
+The required commands are MYCALL, BTEXT, BEACON and UNPROTO:

 >mycall xxxxx